Kong/docs.konghq.com/app/_hub/kong-inc/correlation-id/index.md

 ### Can I see my correlation IDs in my Kong logs?

-You can see your correlation ID in the Nginx access or error logs if you edit your Nginx logging parameters.
+You can see your correlation ID in the Nginx access log if you edit your Nginx logging parameters.

 To edit your Nginx parameters, do the following: